hubblo-org/scaphandre/docs_src/how-to_guides/how-to-implement-a-new-sensor.md

     pub sensor_data: HashMap<String, String>,
 }
 ```
 This struct represents a CPUSocket.
-It implements both RecordGenerator and RecordReader.
-It can be accessed by exporters via the topology struct to get CPUSocket specific records.
+It implements both `RecordGenerator` and `RecordReader`.
+It can be accessed by exporters via the `Topology` struct to get CPUSocket specific records.

 ```rust,noplayground
 /// Domain struct represents a part of a CPUSocket from the